 Sunday, 16 March 2014

-Ten trillion years into the future the universe is ruled by WASPs.
+Ten trillion years into the future, the universe is ruled by WASPs.
 The known galaxies are governed by a frumpish emperor who acts like ineffectual middle-management.
-He gets his orders from an elite class of gigantic foetuses that fold space by expelling luminous space cum.
+He gets his orders from an elite class of gigantic fetuses that fold space by expelling luminous space cum.
 Viewers are prompted to throw their lot in with a Aryan gang named the Atreides who dress in Afrika Korps jodhpurs when visiting the titular planet.
 Their sworn enemies are the Harkonnen, a family of sadistic gingers who covet disease and pointless violence.

 Saturday, 15 March 2014